 Members of the Campfire Capital leadership team include a Medal of Honor recipient and the former Chief Scientist of West Point.

-Campfire Capital has offices and is registered in Connecticut, New Jersey, New York and Pennsylvania.
+Campfire Capital is registered in Connecticut, New Jersey, New York, Pennsylvania, California, Texas, and Maryland.

 Continue to deal siteEnter